ktmat/blogsite/markdown/masterchapter4.md

 - *Worst-case analysis*
     - The metric used by which most algorithms are compared Other cases we might consider are the average case and the best case.
 However, worst-case analysis usually offers several advantages.

-- *$O$-notation*
+- *$\mathcal{O}$-notation*
-    - The most common notation used to formally express an algorithm's performance. $O$-notation is used to express the upper bound of a function within a constant factor.
+    - The most common notation used to formally express an algorithm's performance. $\mathcal{O}$-notation is used to express the upper bound of a function within a constant factor.

 - *Computational complexity*
     - The growth rate of the resources (usually time) an algorithm requries with respect to the size of the data it processes. $O$-notation is a formal expression of an algorithm's complexity.